elesalgueiro/Madrid-Traffic-Accidents/README.md

 Explore more insights about the data in this [Tableau dashboard](https://public.tableau.com/app/profile/elena.salgueiro/viz/EDAaccidentes/Dashboard1)

-Here is a  [final report](https://github.com/elesalgueiro/Madrid-Traffic-Accidents/blob/main/Final_Report.pdf) of the project.
+Here you can consult the [final report](https://github.com/elesalgueiro/Madrid-Traffic-Accidents/blob/main/Final_Report.pdf) of the project.